The three types of discrimination

-- You apply (or would apply) the provision, criterion or practice equally to all relevant pupils, including a particular pupil with a protected characteristic, and
+- You apply (or would apply) the provision, criterion or practice equally to all relevant students, including a particular student with a protected characteristic. and

-- The provision, criterion or practice puts or would put pupils sharing a protected characteristic at a particular disadvantage compared to relevant pupils who do not share that characteristic, and
+- The provision, criterion or practice puts or would put students sharing a protected characteristic at a particular disadvantage compared to relevant students who do not share that characteristic, and

-- The provision, criteria, practice or rule puts or would put the particular pupil at that disadvantage, and
+- The provision, criteria, practice or rule puts or would put the particular student at that disadvantage, and

-- You cannot show that the provision, criteria of practice is justified as a 'proportionate means of achieving a legitimate aim'
+- You cannot show that the provision, criteria or practice is justified as a ‘proportionate means of achieving a legitimate aim’.

-To be legitimate the aim of the provision, criterion or practice must be legal and non-discriminatory and represent a real objective consideration.
-In the context of school education, examples of legitimate aims might include:
+To be legitimate the aim of the provision, criteria or practice must be legal and non-discriminatory and represent a real objective consideration.
+In the context of further and higher education, examples of legitimate aims might include:

 - Maintaining academic and other standards.

-- Ensuring the health and safety and welfare of pupils.
+- Ensuring the health and safety and welfare of students.

 Even if the aim is legitimate the means of achieving it must be proportionate.
 Proportionate means ‘appropriate and necessary’, but ‘necessary’ does not mean that the provision, criterion or practice is the only possible way of achieving the legitimate aim.

-Although the financial cost of using a less discriminatory approach cannot, by itself, provide a justification, cost can be taken into account as part of the school’s justification, if there are other good reasons for adopting the chosen practice.
+Although the financial cost of using a less discriminatory approach cannot, by itself, provide a justification, cost can be taken into account as part of the further or higher education institution’s justification, if there are other good reasons for adopting the chosen practice.